 Do you have a desire to display your beautiful dishes instead of hiding them in your cupboards?
 Maybe you inherited family pieces and they are still in a box somewhere because you don’t know what to do with them, or you found some great pieces at a garage sale or thrift store but just aren’t sure where to incorporate them… Never fear!
 Sarah is here!

-Sometimes the hidden pieces you love are like a treasure trove of items to use in your home.
-Let me show you 12 Creative Ways to Display Dishes and see if you can’t start enjoying your own dishes more!
+Sometimes the hidden pieces you love are like a treasure trove of items just waiting to be used in your home.
+Let me show you 12 Creative Ways to Display Dishes and let’s see if you can’t start enjoying your own dishes more!

 My family on both sides is known for their enormous collection of vintage dishes.
 Since I love to host holidays and change out my antique decor all year, I am the first person they think of when they want to pass it on.